johnoyo/Humble2/README.md

     - There are two default batch files, one for Visual Studio 2019 and one for 2022.
 - Open the generated Visual Studio solution.

+- NOTE: You need to have installed the [VulkanSDK](https://vulkan.lunarg.com/sdk/home) with the optional debug libraries.

 Screenshots:
 ------------
 ![alt text](Resources/Screenshots/editor-1.png)